HTTP Header Checker: Audit and Score Security Headers

 What is a good security score?

 A score of 70+ indicates a solid security baseline.
 At 85+, your website is well protected.
-100 points is possible but requires a very restrictive configuration that isn’t practical for every website.
+100 points is possible but requires a very restrictive configuration that is not practical for every website.

 Why do I get a low score despite having a CSP?